Section A - Introduction

 Section F - Where can Managing Trustees obtain help in relation to replacement projects?

-Previously TMCP Legal would facilitate any request for a replacement project by liaison with the Conference Office.
-TMCP Legal no longer needs to be involved in the process of requesting permission for a replacement project, but will continue to assist the Managing Trustees in confirming whether or not “other costs incurred by them” can be deducted from the sale proceeds in accordance with Standing Order 916(1)(i).
+Previously TMCP Legal would facilitate any request for a replacement project by liaison with the Conference Office (who previously considered requests for replacement project status).
+TMCP Legal no longer needs to be involved in the process of requesting permission for a replacement project, however TMCP Legal will continue to assist the Managing Trustees in confirming whether or not “other costs incurred by them” can be deducted from the sale proceeds in accordance with Standing Order 916(1)(i).

 Please note that this document is to provide guidance and assistance to Managing Trustees and their professional advisers.
 This guidance note is general in nature, may not reflect all recent legal developments and may not apply to the specific facts and circumstances of any particular matter.